 A company is struck off, once an application made to “Companies House” for the companies removed from the register and dissolved.
 The company may only then do this if it not been active for the three months prior.
 As from 1st March 2012, if a company undergoes an informal winding-up procedure, HMRC allows distributions up to a maximum of £25,000 for treatment as capital.
 Should total distributions exceed £25,000, then treated as dividend income.
 However, should the company enter into an MVL, the £25,000 limit does not apply, and distributions may remain treated as a capital receipt and have the tax advantage of being subject to capital gains tax rather than income tax.

-Do I Need then to go to Meetings?
+Do I need then to go to Meetings?

 The directors remain required to hold a board meeting to consider the “Liquidation” and approve the “Declaration of solvency”.
 They then pass a resolution to call an extraordinary general meeting of the members.
 At this meeting, recommendations voted to place the company into “Liquidation” and appoint a “Liquidator”.

-MVL’s.
+Members Voluntary Liquidations.
 Do They then Require Advertising?

 Advertised in the London Gazette.
-This though has no adverse effect on you or the company.
+This, though, has no adverse effect on you or the company.